inoqo/.github/.github/pull_request_template.md

 👉 Optional: A list of TODO items for finishing this PR.
 - [ ]

+## Pre-Deploy TODOs

+- [ ] I have tested migrations on real data
+- [ ] I checked whether I can merge / deploy my changes (e.g. sync with other teams, especially if there are migrations and/or breaking changes)

 ## Post-Deploy TODOs

 👉 If applicable: A list of things to take care of after deployment.